GAMS-dev/miro/src/model/cohortdivisor/README.md

 The current Corona pandemic is posing major challenges for society as a whole.
 Since in schools a large number of students are in enclosed spaces, there is a fear that clusters of infection will form here.
 One way to reduce the risk of infection is to use so-called cohort strategies, i.e., dividing classes into smaller groups that are taught separately.
 As [a simulation study](https://www.medrxiv.org/content/10.1101/2020.11.30.20241166v1) has shown, cohort divisions in which contacts are not separated across cohorts whenever possible can reduce infections by over 70%.
 However, partitioning is not a simple problem.
 While it may still be possible to determine an optimal division by hand for small classes with few students, this approach has limitations in practice: There are usually cross-class courses, so individual classes cannot be considered in isolation.

-This Cohort Divider MIRO app has been inspired by the excellent work [Corona-Schuleinteilung](https://www.mathematik.uni-kl.de/opt/corona-schuleinteilung/) (in German) by [AG Opt](https://www.mathematik.uni-kl.de/opt/) at University of Kaiserslautern.
+This Cohort Divisor MIRO app has been inspired by the excellent work [Corona-Schuleinteilung](https://www.mathematik.uni-kl.de/opt/corona-schuleinteilung/) (in German) by [AG Opt](https://www.mathematik.uni-kl.de/opt/) at University of Kaiserslautern.

-The fundamental concept of the Cohort Divider are *groups*.
+The fundamental concept of the Cohort Divisor are *groups*.
 A group can consist of the students of a class or a course.
 Moreover, students from the same village sharing a bus ride, siblings, or friends can form a group.
-For each group the user needs to specify how the group should be handled by Cohort Divider.
+For each group the user needs to specify how the group should be handled by Cohort Divisor.
 For example, students of a class have to be divided that no more than a certain number are placed in the same cohort.
 However, if there are very few students in a group, it may not be divided at all.
 For example, sibling groups should not be split up if possible.
-The Cohort Divider has the following group *modes*:
+The Cohort Divisor has the following group *modes*:

 -   Split: The group will be split and each half cannot exceed a given maximum size